 Singing has a benefit on problem areas because the muscles we use to speak are the same muscles we use to sing.
 Singing helps to strengthen the neural system that is also shared by speech.
 Thus, they work hand in hand to help improve treatment areas.
 It also helps stimulate the muscles corresponding with respiration, phonation, articulation, and resonance.
 The brain then sends signals to the muscles to operate.

 The following problem areas can be treated with the help of singing:

 Neurological music therapists are trained specialists.
 They help people who have experienced a neurological disorder.
-They go through extensive training.
-Training includes an undergraduate program.
+They go through extensive training, which includes an undergraduate program.
 It also includes a certification through the national Certification Board for Music Therapists.
 After they complete their undergrad, they must complete a 4-day, 30 hour training at the Academy of Neurologic Music Therapy.
 Then, they will practice at the academy for another three years.

 Throughout their three years at the academy, they must also attend the Academy of Advanced Training Institute.
 Here, they continue their education as well as peer review a licensed therapist’s clinical application.

 Upon completion, the therapist is registered as a Fellow of The Academy.
 They must complete the Advanced Training Institute every five years in order to maintain Fellow status.

 Rhythm plays a crucial role in neurologic music therapy.
 The Academy of Neurologic Music Therapy has focused on three main areas of study.
 They include:

 In the 1990’s, their team found that rhythm improves the functionality of gait ability in people who have suffered a stroke.
 The synchronization of beats and movements within the song helped clients facilitate the following: